gunaprsd/gunaprsd.github.io/_posts/2020-05-30-retirement-savings.md

 $$ \left(1 + (1 - t_2) * g\right) * (1 - t_1) * y $$

 The take home value at withdrawal for various scenarios in these retirement accounts are summarized below.
 Compared to Regular denotes the relationship of the take home value with that of a regular investment account.
-Adjusted growth rate $\cap{g}$ denotes the effective growth rate for the corresponding type of the retirement account after taking into the account the taxes/penalty due to an early withdrawal.
+Adjusted growth rate, $\hat{g}$, denotes the effective growth rate for the corresponding type of the retirement account after taking into the account the taxes/penalty due to an early withdrawal.
 Both of these numbers assume that future tax rate is same as current tax rate $t_1 = t_2$.

 **Traditional 401(k) or IRA**